AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 **Do this:**

-1. List the contents of your Ubuntu Xenial machine's `vagrant` home directory:
+1. List the contents of your Ubuntu Bionic machine's `vagrant` home directory:
     ```sh
     cd    # Be sure you are starting from your home folder.
     ls    # This will return no output, even though the folder is *not* empty.